 LEARN recognizes the potential of a robust educational network that provides a wide range of services to a diverse market both locally and beyond.
-By viewing the City's libraries, schools and higher educational institutions as community resources, LEARN aims to strengthen the connection between communities and their educational resources, and upgrade and restructure our school and library facilities to meet the educational needs of today's population.
-The purpose of the goals outlined in this section is to not only prepare Baltimoreans for 21st Century social and economic opportunities but also create a culture of learning within families and communities and maximize the City's potential as an engaging place to LEARN.
+By viewing the City's schools and higher educational institutions as community resources, LEARN aims to strengthen the connection between communities and their schools, upgrade and restructure our school facilities to meet the educational needs of today's population, and use school dollars more efficiently.
+The purpose of the goals outlined in this section is to not only prepare Baltimoreans for 21st Century social and economic opportunities but also create a culture of learning within families and communities and maximize the City's potential as an engaging place to LEARN:

-- Goal I: Improve Public Schools and Libraies - Goal 2: Capitalize on Untapped Potential of Higher Education Institutions - Goal 3: Encourage a Culture of Learning by Enhancing Educational and Vocational Opportunities for all Baltimoreans - Goal 4: Ensure Safe and Convenient Transportation to and from Educational Facilities
+- Goal I: Improve Public School Facilities - Goal 2: Capitalize on Untapped Potential of Higher Education Institutions - Goal 3: Encourage a Culture of Learning by Enhancing Educational and Vocational Opportunities for all Baltimoreans - Goal 4: Ensure Safe and Convenient Transportation to and from Educational Facilities

-Some of the strategies identified in LEARN to achieve these goals include:

-- · eliminate poor building conditions within school facilities - develop a Community Schools Policy to facilitate the use of school buildings beyond the school day - create and adopt campus master plans - build tot lots at schools - broaden access to job training centers and professional development opportunities - implement "Safe Routes to School" program at schools - make reduced fare transit programs available to all college students - improve access to quality library services for all age groups
+Some of the strategies identified in LEARN to achieve these goals include: eliminate poor building conditions within school facilities, develop a Community Schools Policy to facilitate the use of school buildings beyond the school day, create and adopt campus master plans, build tot lots at schools, broaden access to job training centers and professional development opportunities, implement "Safe Routes to School" program at schools, make reduced fare transit programs available to all college students